 The first time I heard of shin splints was somewhere around middle school, when classmates would argue and plead with the gym teacher that “shin splints” were the reason they absolutely had to sit out of the mile run or any other sort of physical fitness test.
 Now, many years later as a trainer and coach, I often hear clients tell me that they can’t run because they have or get shin splints.
-While I doubt my clients are using the shin splints as an excuse to skip running, the truth is, shin splints can be debilitating.
+While I doubt my clients are using the shin splints as an excuse to skip running, the truth is, running with shin splints can be debilitating.
 The good news is they can also be treated and prevented, and do not have to be a chronic issue that keeps you from running (sorry to those of you who were looking to use it as an excuse).

 Arguably the most effective treatment for shin splint pain, resting your injury will allow any possible swelling to reduce, and the affected areas to begin healing.
 Unexpected rest may be welcome for some, or miserable for others, depending on your training and running enthusiasm.
 Either way, when you are injured rest is essential.
 So be sure to get enough.